d-collab/RabbitMqNext/README.md

 Experimenting with [TPL](https://msdn.microsoft.com/en-us/library/dd460717%28v=vs.110%29.aspx)
-~~and sync (completion ports/overlapped io) socket reads~~ and buffer pools to see if a better rabbitmq client comes out of it.
+and buffer pools to see if a better rabbitmq client comes out of it.

-The goal is to drastically reduce contention, mem allocation and therefore GC pauses.
+The goal is to drastically reduce contention, memory allocation and therefore GC pauses.

 The way this is accomplished is two fold: